-These are the aspects of your life that can keep things difficult.
-These can be physical health problems or social influences that affect your situation and/or ways you think, feel and behave.
-Some ways of coping help in the short term but not in the long term.
-Like drinking alcohol or over working, these can help us avoid rather than solve problems.
-Not having the right support can keep things more difficult.
+These are the aspects of your life that can get in the way of change.
+These can be physical health problems or social influences that affect your situation and/or the ways you think, feel, and behave.
+Some ways of coping help in the short term, but not in the long term - like drinking alcohol or over working, these can help us avoid rather than solve problems.
+Sometimes the systems around us can get in the way.